When should my son or daughter start visiting CareerLAB?

 What do Brown students do after graduation?

 Upon graduation, between sixty and sixty-five percent of Brown alumni go directly into employment; almost a quarter go directly into graduate or professional studies.
 Others pursue a variety of activities including fellowships, volunteer work, or additional non-degree course work at other colleges.
 The careers that Brown graduates pursue are as varied as their interests and talents, ranging from healthcare and law to education, finance, nonprofits, technology, and consulting.
-Click here for more information.
+View our CareerLAB: By the Numbers infographic.

 What are the top companies that hire Brown students?
 How can my son or daughter secure a job or internship with one of them?